axambo/soundxy4/README.md

 You can start the application by typing `XY4.new` on the SuperCollider IDE.
 The spatialisation mode is activated by default.
 It is also possible to launch the program with no spatialisation by typing `XY4.new(0)`.

 SoundXY4 tracks the identity (ID), position and orientation of tangible objects tagged with fiducial markers and maps them to sound players or effects.
 In this version, there is a subset of 36 different sound samples that are mapped to 36 fiducials (IDs from 0 to 35).
+Sounds are played in loop.
 Sounds are grouped in 6 categories inspired by Russolo's taxonomy.
 We used physical cubes with a unique marker on each side of the cube.
 For this version, we used another subset of 6 filters repeated in 4 different cubes (IDs from 108 to 131).
 Filters used are a band pass filter, a resonant low pass filter, a high pass filter, a comb delay, a pitch shifter, and an amplitude modulator.

  When a sound player cube is on the tabletop surface, it is highlighted by a coloured square.
 There is a different colour for each category of sound players, and the nearest filter will take the same colour to indicate the sound that it is affecting.